tritemio/mcdepi2018-paper-analysis/README.md

 python -m ipykernel install --name depi_env --display-name "MC-DEPI (Python 3.6)"
 ```

-3) Download the mcdepi notebooks used for the 2018 MC-DEPI paper from github:
+3) Download the notebooks used for the 2018 MC-DEPI paper from github:

 https://github.com/tritemio/mcdepi2018-paper-analysis/archive/master.zip

-In the folder where you put these notebook make a subfolder data/results
+In the folder where you put these notebooks, make a subfolder `data/results`
 (one inside the other) and extract there the archive you download from:

 https://ndownloader.figshare.com/files/12753497?private_link=4080f1df435c07e7bd21

-(this is the burst data for the dsDNA smFRET-PIE measurements)
+(this is the burst data for the dsDNA smFRET-PIE measurements used in the paper).

 4) Finally, in a new terminal, launch the notebook with `jupyter notebook`.
 Create a notebook.
 Make sure you choose the MC-DEPI kernel.